Quick Summary

 Starfruit, named for its distinctive shape when cut crosswise, has a crisp texture and a sweet-tart flavor.

-While available year-round, coconuts are especially refreshing in the summer months.
+While available year-round, coconuts are incredibly refreshing in the summer months.

 Young coconuts provide refreshing water and soft, jelly-like flesh.
-Mature coconuts have firmer flesh that’s used in cooking, baking, and making coconut milk.
+Mature coconuts have firmer flesh, which is used in cooking, baking, and making coconut milk.
 Coconut water is a popular natural electrolyte drink, perfect for hot summer days.

 Choosing ripe, fresh fruits and storing them properly can help you enjoy them at their best.
 Here are some general tips: